-This is definitely the time of year I start to notice many are drinking more of their calories.
+However, this is definitely the time of year when I start to notice many are drinking more of their calories.
 For some it may not seem like a big deal….a coffee drink here or there….but when health goals are not being met, the culprit is often in liquid form.

 You already know where I’m going with this.
 The downside with flavored coffee drinks is the staggering amount of sugar and calories in these seemingly harmless drinks.
-While a small PSL might not do too much damage once in awhile, having these even several times a week can really put a dent in your calorie budget and send your blood sugar through the roof.
+While a small Pumpkin Spice latte might not do too much damage once in a while, having these even several times a week can really put a dent in your calorie budget and send your blood sugar through the roof.